Nordic Rule of Law Forum 2024

 In recent decades, civil society has forced states to become human rights actors – which is a social gain.
 But in a world where states are becoming increasingly authoritarian, it is also a pain.
 Human rights watchdogs have handed over authority to states to interpret treaties and in doing so, have diminished their own role as watchdogs.
 Governments now have the power to interpret international human rights law according to their own principles.
 When stop and search zones – which will disproportionately target ethnic minorities – are enacted under the guise of ensuring the right to private life for people belonging to ethnic minorities, what happens?
 We have seen police cite the UN Convention on the Rights of the Child to justify searches of children.

-The panel in this session will be composed of researchers from the EU Commission-funded Horizon project HRJust coordinated by Göteborg University and will address how a human
+The panel in this session will be composed of researchers from the EU Commission-funded Horizon project HRJust coordinated by Göteborg University and will address how a human rights narrative has been used to justify infringement of human rights in the context of migration, the climate crisis, and COVID/global pandemics.

-PANEL 2: States of exception: Consolidating executive authority in a time of vulnerability
+Panel 2: States of exception: Consolidating executive authority in a time of vulnerability

 The global Covid-19 pandemic demonstrated the pressing need for legal frameworks that allow for national governments to act quickly in times of crisis.
-At the same time, opportunistic state responses that disregarded rule of law standards and principles of non-discrimination to promote political interests or pushed through unpopular decrees showed the need to safeguard meaningful scrutiny of emergency measures so as to ensure that they are dutifully considered, absolutely necessary, and deferential to international human rights obligations.
+At the same time, state responses that disregarded rule of law standards and principles of non-discrimination to promote political interests or pushed through unpopular decrees showed the need to safeguard meaningful scrutiny of emergency measures so as to ensure that they are dutifully considered, absolutely necessary, and deferential to international human rights obligations.

 PANEL 3: Reclaiming human rights: Towards a popular offensive